tuobangli/24hours/README.md

-# Appeal for REDS mean
+# Appeal for REDS moments